complexdatacollective/Server/README.md

 $ npm run electron
 ```

 The electron app (and server components) are served out of the /www folder.
-Changes can be made in the /public folder but won't reflect in the app until another build is completed (`npm run build && npm run electron`).
+Changes can be made in the /src folder but won't reflect in the app until another build is completed (`npm run build && npm run electron`).

-To speed up development, the server can be run headlessly out of /public using the command `npm run server:dev` and the UI can be viewed at `localhost:3000` once started with `npm run start`.
-Any changes made in /src will be automatically compiled, but any changes made in /public will have to restart the server in order for changes to be reflected.
+To speed up development, the server can be run headlessly out of /src/worker using the command `npm run server:dev` and the UI can be viewed at `localhost:3000` once started with `npm run start`.
+Any changes made in the UI will be automatically compiled, but any changes made to the background server require it to be restarted in order for changes to be reflected.

 ## Application Structure

 ```
 .
-├── config                   # Project and build configurations (webpack, env config) ├── public                   # Static public assets & main process source (inc. server) ├── src                      # UI application source code
+├── config             # Project and build configurations (webpack, env config) ├── public             # Static public assets to be bundled └── src                # Application source code
+    └── main           # Main Electron process
+        └── worker     # Background process (node server) └── renderer       # GUI (react app)
 ```